-When doing a ton of thrusters in a workout, efficiency of movement will be imperative if we hope to maintain a steady tempo.
-In my opinion, efficiency of our movement will come down to these three things: stability through our feet, proper rack positioning and bar path.
+When doing a ton of thrusters in a workout, the efficiency of movement will be imperative if we hope to maintain a steady tempo.
+The efficiency of our movement will come down to these three things: stability through our feet, proper rack positioning, and bar path.

 Stability Through the Feet